WebEngineering-FHNW/fs19-de-cr-graded-exercise-NatSennrich/README.md

 How to test the project:  (if other than `grailsw test-app`)

 Hand-written, static HTML
-project description:      (if other than `index.html` in project root directory)
+project description: is located at `src/main/resources/public/index.html`

 External contributions: